Globski/alx-higher_level_programming/0x0A-python-inheritance/README.md

 Write a function that adds a new attribute to an object if it’s possible:

 Raise a TypeError exception, with the message `can't add new attribute` if the object can’t have new attributes.
 You are not allowed to use try/except.
 You are not allowed to import any module.

-### Additional Notes

-1. **Classes and Inheritance**:
-   - **Superclass/Parent Class**: The class from which properties and methods are inherited.
-   - **Subclass/Child Class**: The class that inherits properties and methods from another class.

-2. **Attributes and Methods**:
-   - Attributes: Variables that belong to a class.
-   - Methods: Functions defined within a class.

-3. **Multiple Inheritance**: When a class inherits from more than one class.

-4. **Overriding**: Redefining a method in a subclass that was defined in a parent class.

-5. **Built-in Functions**:
-   - `isinstance()`: Checks if an object is an instance of a class or a subclass thereof.
-   - `issubclass()`: Checks if a class is a subclass of another class.
-   - `type()`: Returns the type of an object.
-   - `super()`: Used to call methods from a parent class.